AdobeXD/io-console-starter-project/ISSUE_TEMPLATE.md

 This is an issue regarding:

-- [ ] The XD Awesome repository README.
+- [ ] The XD IO Console Starter project repository README.
 - [ ] The open source plugins shared within this repo.
 - [ ] The utility libraries shared within this repo.
 - [ ] The developer tools shared within this repo.